mahendrapaipuri/grafana-dashboard-reporter-app/src/README.md

 docker-compose -f docker-compose.yaml up
 ```

-## Configuring the plugin

-All the configuration options can only be modified by `Admin` role.

-- `Layout`: Layout of the report.
-Using grid layout renders the report as it is rendered
-  in the browser.
-A simple layout will render the report with one panel per row

-- `Orientation`: Portrait or Landscape

-### Advanced parameters

-- `Maximum Render Workers`: Number of concurrent workers to create PNGs of panels in the
-  dashboard.
-Do not use too high value as it starve the machine

-- `Persist Data`: Set it to `Enable` to inspect the generated HTML files from templates
-  and dashboard data.
-Use it to only debug the issues.
-When this option is turned on,
-  the data files will be retained at `/var/lib/grafana/plugins/mahendrapaipuri-dashboardreporter-app/staging/debug`
-  folder.

 ## Using plugin

 The prerequisite is the user must have at least `Viewer` role on the dashboard that they